tleuxner/dovecot/README.md

 `vmail-adduser.sh` will create a new Dovecot user using LDAP schema [ldap-virtualMail](https://github.com/tleuxner/ldap-virtualMail).

-`doveldappw.sh` will change the Dovecot user password in LDAP.
+`vmail_pw.sh` will change the Dovecot user password in LDAP.

 `doveldapalias.sh` will create a new mail alias in LDAP.